 While your teaching may have many points, distill your topic into one memorable phrase or quote that will lodge in the memory of your listeners.
 You can often derive your memorable main message from the text (“Why this waste?”).

 The most boring teachings often fail to develop a strong antithesis.
 Without a strong antithesis, our teaching will sound like Sunday school class.
 Predictable.
 Routine.
 Boring!
-When the listener senses that two perspectives are fighting over control of their lives, it creates tension and demands us to pick a side.
+When the listener senses that two perspectives are fighting over control of their lives, it creates tension and demands that we pick a side.
 To develop a strong antithesis, consider these questions:

 What would happen if our homechurch never adopted this biblical concept?
 What would we expect to see breaking down around us?
 What effects would this have on us?